 Definition Services related to the evaluation, diagnosis, and treatment of a student who is blind or visually impaired to attain systematic and safe orientation and movement within his or her environment.
-Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or licensed CRNP enrolled in the MA Program within the scope of his or her practice under state law.
+Prescription Services must be prescribed/ordered by a licensed MD, licensed DO, licensed CRNP or licensed Physician Assistant enrolled in the MA Program within the scope of his or her practice under state law.
 Provider Orientation and Mobility Specialist certified by the Academy for the Qualifications Certification of Vision Rehabilitation and Education Professionals (ACVREP) or the National Blindness Professional Certification Board (NBPCB).
 Documentation Copy of ACVREP certificate or NBPCB certificate showing full name and of Credentials dates of certification reflecting the period services were provided.

+Maintained

-Maintained Onsite
+Onsite

 Individual or Individual only.

-Group marriada omy.
+Group

-Delivery Services may be delivered in person or through telemedicine.
+Delivery Method Services may be delivered in person or through telemedicine.

-Method between may we derive ea in person of this again telefine atomic.

 Examples of Administer Evaluations/Assessments

 Services Basic Visual Motor Skills

 Basic Visual Perception

 Moving through Environment

 ID of Safety and Information Signs

 Location of Commercial Services

 ID of Landmarks

 Spatial Orientation

 Telling Time

 Methods of Crossing Streets

 School Environment Familiarization

 Map Making

 Practical Living Awareness

 Age-Appropriate Social Skills

-Exercises related to social skills and dealing with the sighted world
+• Exercises related to social skills and dealing with the sighted world

 Teaching methods to promote safety in moving about

 Therapy related to visual perception, movement, spatial orientation

-Training to locate and use community resources, such as taking a bus
+• Training to locate and use community resources, such as taking a bus

 to school or summoning help in an emergency situation

 Procedure 97533 U3 TM - O&M Service

 Codes 99172 U3 TM - Initial Evaluation

 99172 U4 TM - Re-Evaluation

 POS 02 is to be used when services are rendered via telemedicine.

 Units of Service Service: 15-minute Unit, Max.
 64 units per Day

 Initial Evaluations: Per Evaluation, Max.
 1 per 180 Days

-Forms Re-Evaluations: Per Evaluation, Max.
-1 per 30 Days Orientation, Mobility and Vision Services Log
+- Re-Evaluations: Per Evaluation, Max.
+1 per 30 Days

+Forms Orientation, Mobility and Vision Services Log

-.
-511115 Service Provider Evaluation Log
+Service Provider Evaluation Log